 We CAN provide substitutions for vegetarians and gluten-free

 Tours operate rain or shine.
 (Please wear comfy clothes and shoes for walking.)

-This food & photo tour starts on lower State Street and will walk you through the Funk Zone neighborhood where you will taste what Santa Barbara is known for with bites of fresh seafood, gastropub creations, Mexican food, and artisan beer, locally grown wines, & hand-crafted spirits.
+This food & photo tour starts on lower State Street and will walk you through the Funk Zone neighborhood where you will taste the cuisine that Santa Barbara is known for from bites of fresh seafood, gastropub creations, and Mexican and Spanish foods to artisan beer, locally grown wines, & hand-crafted spirits.
 Along the way, you’ll get immersed in the local culture and hear interesting stories about each place you’ll visit.

 Enterprise Fish Co.